MRAlirad/ethers-simple-storage/note.md

 ### JsonRpcProvider

+The [`JsonRpcProvider`](https://docs.ethers.org/v6/api/providers/jsonrpc/#JsonRpcProvider) is one of the most common Providers, which performs all operations over HTTP (or HTTPS) requests.

-with `JsonRpcProvider` you can connect to the local blockchain url that is passedd to it
+with `JsonRpcProvider` you can connect to the local blockchain url that is passedd to it.

 ```js
     const { JsonRpcProvider } = require('ethers');